SwimmingRieux/BooksBot/README.md

-A telegram bot search engine, designed for the purpose of finding pdf files and audio books a list of telegram channels.
+A telegram bot book search engine, designed for the purpose of finding pdf files and audio books a list of telegram channels.
 Powered by Selenium.